fbpx

 Is native vegetation at risk due to dredging works?

-Native Vegetation Clearance for the seagrass has been granted approval by the Native Vegetation Council.
+Native Vegetation Clearance for the seagrass in the extended channel has been granted approval by the Native Vegetation Council.
+A further application for clearance of vegetation on-land where the dewatering is now proposed to take place has been approved by the Native Vegetation Council.

-T-Ports must offset any clearance by payment into the State Government Native Vegetation Fund, which is used to support revegetation around South Australia.
+T-Ports must offset any clearance by payment into the State Government Native Vegetation Fund, which is used to support revegetation programs around South Australia.

 Why were the disposal methods chosen?